 Marsh Bellflower is a native perennial plant, growing to 36 inches high, or we should say,"long," as it is usually leaning on other plants.
 The stems are weak, slender, somewhat 3-angled with rough edges.
 Stems are unbranched except near the inflorescence.
 They contain a milky sap.

 Leaves: The narrow linear leaves are alternate, and differ in size between two varieties (notes below).
 They can be up to 2-1/2 inches long, about 12x longer than wide, or they can be up to 1-1/2 inches long and only 6x longer than wide.
 They are light green, thin, may have a few slight teeth, have rough edges and are rough on the mid-vein below.

 The inflorescence is a single small flower on a diverging wiry stalk.

-Flowers: Each funnel-shaped flower is 1/4 to 1/2 inch long, and usually somewhat nodding.
+Flowers: Each funnel or bell shaped flower is 1/4 to 1/2 inch long, and usually somewhat nodding.
 They range from white to pale blue in color.
 The corolla lobes are fused at the base, then separate into 5 almost triangular lobes that spread outward.
 The main veins of the lobes lack most of the color of the lobes and create a 'ribbed' appearance.
 The green calyx is fused at the base then separates into 5 triangular sharply pointed lobes.
 There are 5 stamens and a pistil with a single style that forms a stigma with 3 lobes.

 Seed: Mature flowers form an ovoid ribbed capsule with 3 chambers that open near the base to release the many oblong seeds.
 Seed of the Campanulas usually requires at least 30 days of cold stratification plus light for germination.

 Varieties: Two - see bottom of page.
-In Eloise Butler's day one the varieties now named var. aparinoides, was named as the seperate species Campanula uliginosa.
+In Eloise Butler's day one the varieties now named var. aparinoides, was named as the separate species Campanula uliginosa.